Scarlet Minivet Pericrocotus speciosus 赤紅山椒鳥

 The breeding range increased from 1.7% to 9.2% of 1km squares as measured by the breeding bird surveys of 1993-96 and 2016-19.
 Previously restricted to the central New Territories with isolated records on Lantau and HK Island, it has expanded to the country parks of Lion Rock, Kam Shan, Tai Lam, Pat Sin Leng, Plover Cove and Sai Kung East and West.

 Between the winter atlas of 2001-05 to that of 2016-19 the percentage of 1km squares in which it was recorded increased from 1.9% to 12.0%.
 In the former survey it was largely restricted to the Tai Mo Shan massif and the northeast New Territories.
-Subsequently it has expanded to most parts of the New Territories, with isolated records on Lantau and in urban parks.
+Subsequently it has expanded to most parts of the New Territories and urban parks, and is becoming established on Lantau where it is regularly seen at Mui Wo and Pui O.

 OCCURRENCE